kubernetes/enhancements/keps/sig-apps/3998-job-success-completion-policy/README.md

 	// - Terminate indicates that not finished pods would be terminated.
 	//
 	// Default value is Terminate.
-	WhenCriterionAchieved WhenCriterionAchievedSuccessPolicy
+	WhenCriteriaAchieved WhenCriteriaAchievedSuccessPolicy
 }

-// WhenCriterionAchievedSuccessPolicy specifies the action to be taken on the pods
+// WhenCriteriaAchievedSuccessPolicy specifies the action to be taken on the pods
 // when the job achieved the requirements.
 // +enum
-type WhenCriterionAchievedSuccessPolicy string
+type WhenCriteriaAchievedSuccessPolicy string

 const (
 	// All pods wouldn't be terminated when the job reached successPolicy.
 	// When the lingering pods failed, the pods would ignore the terminating policies (backoffLimit,
 	// backoffLimitPerIndex, and podFailurePolicy, etc.) and the pods aren't re-created.
-	ContinueWhenCriterionAchievedSuccessPolicy WhenCriterionAchievedSuccessPolicy = "Continue"
+	ContinueWhenCriteriaAchievedSuccessPolicy WhenCriteriaAchievedSuccessPolicy = "Continue"

 	// All pods wouldn't be terminated when the job reached successPolicy.
 	// When the lingering pods failed, the pods would follow the terminating policies (backoffLimit,
 	// backoffLimitPerIndex, and podFailurePolicy, etc.) and the pods are re-created.
-	ContinueWithRecreationsWhenCriterionAchievedSuccessPolicy WhenCriterionAchievedSuccessPolicy = "ContinueWithRecreations"
+	ContinueWithRecreationsWhenCriteriaAchievedSuccessPolicy WhenCriteriaAchievedSuccessPolicy = "ContinueWithRecreations"

 	// Not finished pods would be terminated when the job reached successPolicy.
-	TerminateWhenCriterionAchievedSuccessPolicy WhenCriterionAchievedSuccessPolicy = "Terminate" )
+	TerminateWhenCriteriaAchievedSuccessPolicy WhenCriteriaAchievedSuccessPolicy = "Terminate" )
 ```

 ##### Evaluation

-We need to have more discussions if we support the `continue` and `continueWithRecreatios` in the `whenCriterionAchieved`.
+We need to have more discussions if we support the `continue` and `continueWithRecreatios` in the `whenCriteriaAchieved`.
 We have main discussion points here:

-1. After the job meets any successPolicy with `whenCriterionAchieved=continue` and the job gets `SuccessCriteriaMet` condition,
+1. After the job meets any successPolicy with `whenCriteriaAchieved=continue` and the job gets `SuccessCriteriaMet` condition,
    what we would expect to happen, when the lingering pods are failed.
    We may be able to select one of the actions in `a: Failed pods follow terminating policies like backoffLimit and podFailurePolicy`
    or `b: Failed pods are terminated immediately, and the terminating policies are ignored`.
-   Moreover, as an alternative, we may be able to select the action `b` for the `whenCriterionAchieved=continue`,
+   Moreover, as an alternative, we may be able to select the action `b` for the `whenCriteriaAchieved=continue`,
-   and then we may be possible to introduce a new `whenCriterionAchieved`, `continueWithRecreations`, for the action `a`.
+   and then we may be possible to introduce a new `whenCriteriaAchieved`, `continueWithRecreations`, for the action `a`.

   - `terminate`: The current supported behavior.
 All pods would be terminated by the job controller.
   - `continue`: This behavior isn't supported in the alpha stage.